Toxic Reviewers and Trolls

-What none of them seem to realise is that far from achieving their goal, in fact all they are doing is make potential readers curious enough to want to read the book for themselves.
+What none of them seem to realise is that far from achieving their goal, in fact, all they are doing is making potential readers curious enough to want to read the book for themselves.

 All I can say is this; keep on writing those lousy reviews you complete morons.
 You are great free publicity for any book and therefore guarantee to boost its sales.

-One last point – I wonder how many of these reviewers actually bought a copy of the book they hate so much?
-These days with the advent of ebooks, especially those sold between $0.99 or $2.00, my guess is that the vast majority of the toxic reviewers obtained themselves a free copy during a giveaway.
+One last point – I wonder how many of these reviewers bought a copy of the book they hate so much?
+These days with the advent of eBooks, especially those sold between $0.99 or $2.00.
+I guess that the vast majority of the toxic reviewers obtained themselves a free copy during a giveaway.
 Besides being self-opinionated nobody’s, they are also cheapskates into the bargain, not prepared to spend a dollar.

 So the next time you are perusing a specific book’s reviews, take note of how many of them are toxic.
-Chances are your looking at a best seller.
+Chances are you are looking at a bestseller.